Mycobacteria Infection Lawsuits for Heart Surgery Patients

 Sorin Group USA Inc. is already facing at least 80 lawsuits over its Sorin 3T heater-coolers, and several other devices – some of which have been subject to FDA recalls – are also under investigation by attorneys for their possible link to NTM infections.
 These additional heater-cooler systems include:

 Lawsuits filed over the Sorin 3T argue that the device’s design and manufacturing made it susceptible to “bacterial colonization” of mycobacteria despite cleaning and disinfection procedures.
 The suits further claim that the manufacturer under-reported and withheld information about the performance of its heater-cooler and misrepresented the device’s safety and efficacy, “misleading the FDA, the medical community, patients, and the public at large.”
 The suits claim that as a result, numerous patients have suffered severe injuries and complications following surgery.
 If you or a loved one underwent surgery and later developed a mycobacteria infection, you may be able to file a lawsuit.
-To learn more about your rights and what you can do, fill out this form to get in touch.
+To learn more about your rights and what you can do, fill out the form on this page to get in touch.
 It doesn’t cost anything to speak with the lawyers we work with.